jon-harper/OmniBox/docs/bom.md

 There are no additional materials required for this version.

 !!! note
-    This rear main body must be used a rear panel or lid that provides an exhaust fan.
+    This rear main body must be used with a rear panel or lid that provides an exhaust fan.

 ## Tray and Panel Configurations